rabdulsal/ContactsApp/README.md

 Contacts Manager
 ====================

-A basic Contacts applicatoin that stores a list of persons, including attributes of firstname, lastname, date of birth, phone number, zip-code and optional User image
+A basic Contacts application that stores a list of persons, including attributes of firstname, lastname, date of birth, phone number, zip-code and optional User image

 *   Create Contacts